DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 - While using the library, the program gains the library’s dependencies and does not have to implement the dependencies itself.
 - The library’s properties can be connected to the program in any lifecycle phase.

-## Why You Might Want the Libraries to Be Updated
+## Why You Might Want the Dependencies to Be Updated

 Sometimes the updates are arriving almost every day and it can get very annoying.
 Updating is a pain.
 It takes a long time and after the update, nothing works as before.
 But remember - libraries updates might be very important.
 The dependencies from the specific library you need for your program to be working may change.